baguscodestudio/nh-keyboard/README.md

 No known bugs

 # Support
-Any issues feel free to contact me on the [FiveM Forums](https://forum.cfx.re/u/nerohiro/summary) or on discord `NeroHiro#0001`

-or feel free to report any issues you have in the GitHub [Issues](https://github.com/nerohiro/nh-keyboard/issues)
+Feel free to report any issues you have in the GitHub [Issues](https://github.com/nerohiro/nh-keyboard/issues)

 if you wish to add something to it, do a pull request on the github [Pull Requests](https://github.com/nerohiro/nh-keyboard/pulls)